arcticmatt/pencil-flip/content/Writing & Literature/field_trip_report1.md

 literature, and perhaps fairly certain that we were discussing it.
 But I highly doubt thoughts veering towards suicide entered the minds of our watchers.

-We can flip this situation on its head, look at it the other way round.
+&nbsp;&nbsp;&nbsp;&nbsp;We can flip this situation on its head, look at it the other way round.
 I have no idea what the parents were discussing.
 Maybe they were conversing about postpartum depression or extramarital affairs.
 Maybe they were wondering about us and what we were doing.
 Maybe they were talking about socks with dogs and frogs on them.